 The Foundation for Sickle Cell Disease Research (FSCDR) provides comprehensive care coordination, annual symposia, and wrap-around services to support individuals with SCD and their families.

 In 2016, the American Society of Hematology (ASH) initiated an effort to develop clinical practice guidelines on SCD.
-ASH formed a committee of medical experts, researchers, and patients to review evidence and form recommendations on SCD.
+ASH formed a committee of medical experts, researchers, and patients to review evidence and form recommendations on care and treatment for SCD.
 The recommendations address treatment of both adult and pediatric SCD.

 ASH SCD Pocket Guides